Avelox, 400 mg, 5 pcs.

 Contraindications

-The following serious and important adverse reactions are detailed in the precautions section:
+The following serious and important adverse reactions are described in detail in the Precautions section:

-– incapacitating and potentially irreversible serious adverse reactions, including tendinitis and tendon rupture, peripheral neuropathy, and CNS effects (see “Precautions”);
+– disabling and potentially irreversible serious adverse reactions, including tendonitis and tendon rupture, peripheral neuropathy and effects on the central nervous system (see “Precautions”);

 – peripheral neuropathy (see “Precautions”);